saranyalakshmi641/Smart-AI-Resume-Screening-and-Career-Recommendation-Platform/README.md

 Data Scientist
 AI Engineer
 Python Developer
+Data Analyst

-The system compares resume skills with industry-required skills.
+The system compares the user's skills with required industry skills and identifies missing areas.

 5️⃣ AI Career Roadmap

-A personalized learning roadmap is generated with:
+The platform generates a personalized learning roadmap including:

+Technologies to learn
+Learning sequence
+Project recommendations
+Career improvement guidance
+Skill development path
+6️⃣ AI Resume Chatbot

+The AI chatbot uses RAG (Retrieval-Augmented Generation) to answer resume-related questions such as:

+What skills am I missing?
+How can I improve my resume?
+Which projects should I build?
+What should I learn next?
+Interview preparation guidance

 Learning steps
 Technologies to learn